-Minimum Full Period Mark for Examination Admission - 0% Full Period Mark Weight - 100% Examination Mark Weight - 0% reflect on the key concepts, processes and principles required in the implementation of a research project in the transport environment.
+Minimum Full Period Mark for Examination Admission - 0% Full Period Mark Weight - 100% Examination Mark Weight - 0%

 The purpose of this module is to guide the student through the research process and presents sound research principles and methods.
 This module is a prerequisite for the module Transport Research Project.
 Students should develop intellectual competencies and practical skills in the range of decisions relating to the research process and be able to conceptualise and conduct a research project.